Carbon Fibre Price Trend and Forecast

 India

 In Q3 2025, India’s continuous‑tow carbon fibre market has been experiencing a quarter-on-quarter decline of around 2%, primarily due to subdued domestic demand and limited liquidity among downstream users.
-The 50K grade has been most impacted, with prices falling by approximately 4% in September 2025 to the range of USD 14100–14200/MT, reflecting ongoing cost adjustments ahead of a potential demand rebound.
+The 50K grade has been most impacted, with Carbon Fibre price trend falling by approximately 4% in September 2025 to the range of USD 14100–14200/MT, reflecting ongoing cost adjustments ahead of a potential demand rebound.
 Supply chain conditions have remained relatively stable, preventing any significant shortages despite the softening in prices.

 Manufacturers have been exercising caution in managing inventories, responding to uncertainty in key end-use sectors such as automotive components and wind-turbine blade production.
 Overall, the market is undergoing a moderate correction, with short-term conditions expected to remain steady rather than volatile.